-What Is US Double Taxation—and How Can Expats Avoid It?
+What Is Double Taxation—and How Can Expats Avoid It?

 What Is Double Taxation?

-Double taxation means being taxed twice on the same income.
-Most commonly, corporate shareholders often face double taxation.
-Americans living abroad can also be subject to double taxation if they owe taxes to both the US and their country of residence.
+Double taxation means that you are taxed twice on the same income or assets.
+Americans living abroad are often subject to double taxation.
+This happens when you owe taxes to both the US and your country of residence.

 Is Double Taxation Legal?

 Fair or not, double taxation is allowed under US law.
 Some activist groups, such as Americans Against Double Taxation, oppose this and hope to remove double taxation from US tax law.
 For now, however, double taxation remains a reality for many Americans living overseas.
 The good news is that there are tax treaties, credits, and exclusions that expats can use to help avoid double taxation.
 (More on that below.)